-What are the best materials for drag chain conveyors?
+What are the materials best conveyed by drag chain conveyors?
 Running the proper materials decreases downtime and increases productivity because the conveyor is operating at its full potential.
 We’ll talk more about that in this blog.

 What is a Drag Chain Conveyor?